civicrm/civicrm-user-guide/docs/initial-set-up/civicrm-system-status.md

 Items in *Orange* should be addressed as soon as you can and may stop you from completing key CiviCRM tasks.

-Items in *Green* are setup correctly and are on the screen for information only.
+Items in *Green* are set up correctly and are on the screen for information only.

 ## Fixing issues
-If you have an issue that needs to be addressed there is a link provided or a question mark icon providing additional support.
+If you have an issue that needs to be addressed, click the link provided or the question mark icon for additional support.